-There are plenty of other examples from the interview, but they have been analyzed extensively elsewhere.
-For me, the Armstrong only truly showed his vulnerability and his regret for his actions when describing the toll that they have taken on his mother and, especially, how he teared when describing his admission to his 13-year old son.
+There are plenty of other examples from the interview and you can read about them elsewhere.
+For me, Lance Armstrong only truly showed his vulnerability and his regret for his actions when describing the toll that they have taken on his mother and, especially, how he teared when describing his admission to his 13-year old son.
 That is the kind of remorse that he should have shown throughout the interview.

-I cannot begin to understand what must have been going through Armstrong’s mind in the minutes before the interview with Oprah began.
+I cannot imagine must have been going through Armstrong’s mind in the minutes before the interview with Oprah began.
 The pressure must have been incredible.
 And I have no doubt that he received a significant amount of (legal) coaching in terms of what he could and couldn’t say.
 But if he hoped to win in the court of public opinion, he hasn’t.